Jayavani9/GenAI/README.md

 # GenAI

 In Chatbot folder:

-I have created my own chatbot using Streamlit, Langchain, OPENAI API Tested against a PDF.
+Created a chatbot using Streamlit, Langchain, OPENAI API

+Tested against a PDF.
 Results can be seen in the Output images shared.

 You can upload your own PDF and make customizations.

 Don't forget to add your own API_KEY as it is a secret key.
 Do not share your key elsewhere :)

 References: